Car Insurance Cancellation & Refunds: What You'll Get Back & How It Works

 Long-Term Rate Consequences

-Extended coverage gaps of more than one year may cause insurers to treat you as a new driver, potentially tripling your initial premiums.
+Extended coverage gaps of more than one year may cause insurers to treat you as a new driver, potentially resulting in significantly higher initial premiums.
 You'll need to rebuild your insurance history from scratch, starting with higher rates that gradually decrease as you maintain continuous coverage.
+For DUI-related cancellations, premium effects can last 6 to 10 years, and you may be required to carry an SR-22 certificate.

 Pincher's Pro Tip